near/docs/docs/contribution/contribution-overview.md

 * Write a blog post, explaining the Economics on NEAR to a non-technical audience.
 You can base it on this [paper](https://nearprotocol.com/papers/economics-in-sharded-blockchain/).
 * Look through our [YouTube](https://www.youtube.com/channel/UCuKdIYVN8iE3fv8alyk1aMw) and create a blog post on the same topic as one of the videos.

+Contribute by improving (editing) these docs while reading them:

+1. You need a GitHub account to make edits, [create one here](https://github.com/join)*
+2. Click the edit button on this page in the docs (GitHub will open)
+3. Click the ✏️ icon to edit the page in GitHub (a web based editor appears)
+4. Edit and preview (use preview tab near the top of the GitHub web editor)
+5. Once satisfied, scroll to the bottom and create a new "pull request" for the change
+6. Submit and wait for your change to be reviewed

 ### Event organisation and speaking

 We are always looking for individuals, passionate about the open web and NEAR to share their insights with the wider community at events.